Decastrino/5143-OpSys-Soyinka/06_Thread_Intro.md

 The main program prints **'Goodbye from the main program'** while the threads are still executing rather than after the threads complete execution which occurs if the **Join** is present.
 This simply shows that the **Join** is used to wait for the complete execution of started threads before the calling thread in this case the main program continues execution.

+##Question 4
+###What happens if you try to Ctrl-C out of the program before it terminates?
+The program doesn't stop running, the threads keep executing.